joelmcdwebworks/gf-popup-confirmations/README.md

 1. In the confirmation settings for your form, select * *Text* * as the confirmation type for the default confirmation or any other confirmation you may need for the form.

-2. In the form settings for your form, add * *gf_confirmation_popup* * to the css class for your form.
+2. In the form settings for your form, add * *gf_confirmation_popup* * to the CSS class for your form.

 3. Test your form.